uoftgasa/uoftgasa.github.io/markdown/index.md

 If you take one thing away from this section, please take this link to a page with [your rights when renting in Ontario](https://www.ontario.ca/page/renting-ontario-your-rights).
 You have many rights as a tenant renting in Ontario, and it pays to be familiar with what restrictions your landlord is permitted to make.

 **Your landlord can:**
+- raise your rent by a maximum 1.8% per year
+- evict you from the rental unit to make room for a family member
 - demand 60 days notice of your departure from the rental unit